kennethdenaga/communityps/README.md

-This is my repository is for the BossKen web application project!
+This repository is for web application